-Success should be measured in terms of an overall “retention rate”.
-Fellows do only move on to becoming community members, but also assume positions within institutions directly related to ICANN (registries, registrars) as well as indirectly (NGOs, businesses, and so on), also occupying positions within governments related to Internet Governance, for example.
-Therefore, the question to be asked is whether the individual remains involved with ICANN in some capacity or not.
+ICANN has both a need for a wide community that understands who ICANN is and what it does, and what it does not do, Coordination of the unique identifiers of the Internet, and related policy development are key aspects of ICANN’s mission.
+Increasing awareness and general support to ICANN is a worthwhile objective for an initial participant in the Fellowship Program, but for a returning Fellow, success should be measured in terms of overall engagement in ICANN activities.
+Fellows should be on a track to becoming community members, but also assume positions within ICANN’s various communities, such as directly related to ICANN (registries, registrars) as well as indirectly (NGOs, businesses, and so on), also occupying positions within governments related to Internet Governance, for example.

+In order to establish reasonable metrics, an assessment of how fellows move into the various parts of ICANN would be extremely useful, and the materials used to recruit fellows should also be examined and changed to convey the expectation that the Fellowship Program is for onboarding into ICANN, even if it is not possible to attend all ICANN face to face meetings.
+We note again the importance of the Fellows being encouraged to seek out, or even create localized opportunities, such as participating in their national IGF, perhaps supporting or collaborating with ICANN staff on a workshop that is relevant to the local community’s interest.

-2. The Fellowship Program was established to provide access to ICANN meetings to individuals from underserved and underrepresnted communities.
+2. The Fellowship Program was established to provide access to ICANN meetings to individuals from underserved and under represented communities.
 In your group’s opinion, how effective is the Fellowship Program at fulfilling its current goal?

-The program is effective in bringing in people from countries located in underserved regions, but has a strong bias towards civil society, with a decreased priority given to other stakeholder groups, particularly those of the business sector.
-This can be both due to failures in the selection process and due to failures in the marketing of the program, which, either way, needs to be fixed moving forward.
+The program is effective in bringing in people from countries located in underserved regions, but it is quite unclear how “balance” is achieved in the selection of Fellows.
+For example, after a highly successful event in Afghanistan that included several ICANN speakers, and two BC speakers, 19 applications were received, ranging from professors to business leaders, to NGOs – yet, not a single Fellow was selected – to date, there is one non resident Afghanistani, and two resident Fellows – one from business one from government – that have been approved.
+The BC also perceives that the Fellowship and NEXTGen programs have a strong bias towards civil society, with a decreased priority given to other stakeholder groups, particularly those of the business sector.
+This can be both due to issues in the recruitment and selection process and due to issues in the marketing of the program, all of which need to be examined, and improved moving forward, in order for the Fellowship Program to be the valued contributor to diversification of participants for the longer term of ICANN’s future, and to demonstrate that the Fellowship Program is fit for purpose for the next ten years – a critical period for ICANN as it will continue to face challenges from various UN agencies and some continually under engaged parties.

 3. In your group’s opinion, is this goal still a priority for ICANN, given the new bylaws?
 If not, what new goals would your group propose for the program?